 According to a legend, it is said that Fiorenza was rescued by a storm on the river Sele just from San Vito that appeared to her in the terrible moment; he made a vote at the Holy to keep his mortal remains and it was his own San Vito to indicate the place to store them relics.

-From the XIII century, theabbey became an ecclesiastical benefit devolved to the Holy See and subsequently Pope Leo X he entrusted it to the Fathers of the Holy Twelve Apostles of Rome who administered it until the 1809.
+From the XIII century, theabbey became an ecclesiastical benefit devolved to the Santa Thirst and subsequently Pope Leo X he entrusted it to the Fathers of the Holy Twelve Apostles of Rome who administered it until the 1809.

-Subsequently the complex underwent profound transformations: all 'abbey, between the 1600 and 1700 architectural changes were made according to the style of the era, an example is the balustrade loggia with five arches on the front facing the sea.
+Subsequently the complex underwent profound transformations: atabbey, between 1600 and 1700 architectural changes were made according to the style of the time, an example is the balustrade loggia with five arches on the front facing the sea.

 Towards the end of the 18th century, theabbey and its agricultural properties, passed to the marquises Tavassi-La Greca, current owners.

 The many alterations, which took place over the centuries, did not affect the building that still retains its original form.

 Il enclosure walled that surrounds it, bounded by four towers angular and dai porches who for centuries have welcomed pilgrims from all over the world to ask for the intercession of San Vito, known above all as a protector from tarantula bites.

 La church, incorporated in monastero and perhaps built on the ruins of an ancient Roman tower, it has a domed plan, a characteristic that spread in Puglia between the XNUMXth and XNUMXth centuries.

 The interior, restored in the sixties, still retains a precious triptych of the saints Vito, Modesto and Crescenza dating back to the 1691.
 In the small museum i ex voto e twelve canvases depicting the apostoli dating back to the seventeenth century ..